-To minimize groundwater withdrawal and secure alternate sources of freshwater, Spain's Ministry of Agriculture, Food and Environment implemented a national desalination plan called Programa A.G.U.A.
-This program was promoted at the state level through Aguas de las Cuencas Mediterraneas (A.C.U.A.M.E.D.) which led to the issuing of tenders for a new desalination plant in Campo de Dalías.
-The contract was awarded to a consortium comprised of Veolia Water Technologies as the O.E.M. and Spanish engineering firms Sando Construcciones, Inypsa, and Montajes Elétricos Crescencio Pérez.
-The consortium would design, construct, operate, and maintain the plant for a period of fifteen (15) years.
+To minimize groundwater withdrawal and secure alternate freshwater sources, Spain's Ministry of Agriculture, Food and Environment implemented a national desalination plan called Programa A.G.U.A.
+Promoted at the state level through Aguas de las Cuencas Mediterráneas (A.C.U.A.M.E.D.), the program led to tenders for a new desalination plant in Campo de Dalías.
+The contract was awarded to a consortium comprised of Veolia Water Technologies as the O.E.M. and Spanish engineering firms Sando Construcciones, Inypsa, and Montajes Elétricos Crescencio Pérez to design, construct, operate, and maintain the plant for a period of fifteen (15) years.